Rejection hotline

-The classic rejection hotline says: "Hello, this is not the person you are trying to call.
-The person who gave you this number obviously did not want you to have their real number", and proceeded to list a variety of possible reasons for the rejection: "Maybe you're just not this person’s type … This could mean short, fat, ugly, dumb, annoying, arrogant or just a general loser", etc.

-There are several other numbers with various kinds of messages.
+The classic rejection hotline has a voice saying "Hello, this is not the person you were trying to call!
+Unfortunately, the person who gave you this number obviously did not want you to have their real number", and proceeded to list a variety of possible reasons for the "rejection": "Maybe you're just not this person’s type.
+Note: This could mean boring, dumb, annoying, arrogant or just a general weirdo", etc. There are several other numbers with various kinds of messages.
 While the hotlines were supposed to be a joke, their popularity shows they do fulfill a social function.

-The idea of a rejection hotline was the core of a Purim prank pulled by The Jerusalem Post in 2021.